newcleo-dev-team/lbh15/docs/source/readme_full.rst

      - ✔
      - ✔

-.. list-table:: *lbh15* thermo-chemical properties from the handbook edited by OECD/NEA: lower limits of Oxygen concentration for oxyde layers generation when the corresponding metal is considered at its saturation concentration.
+.. list-table:: *lbh15* thermo-chemical properties from the handbook edited by OECD/NEA: lower limits of Oxygen concentration for oxide layers generation when the corresponding metal is considered at its saturation concentration.
    :widths: 50 25 25 25 25 25
    :name: tablechemlowlimssat
    :header-rows: 1